 Iontophoresis is an effective option for treating palmoplantar hyperhidrosis, or excessive sweating of the hands and feet.
 It also treats axillary hyperhidrosis, or excessive armpit sweating.
 It is recommended for people who have tried prescription or clinical strength antiperspirants but need a more potent treatment.

 Compared to more invasive hyperhidrosis treatments, iontophoresis for hyperhidrosis is relatively safe and effective.

 Clinical studies show that the iontophoresis success rate is between 81% and 91% for patients with palmoplantar hyperhidrosis and up to 70% for axillary hyperhidrosis patients.

 The effects of iontophoresis treatments lessen over time.
 You must follow a regular maintenance schedule to see continued results.
 Doctors usually recommend weekly treatments for hyperhidrosis patients.

 It's important to note that iontophoresis is not a permanent solution for hyperhidrosis.
 You have to commit to lifelong weekly treatments if you want to keep your sweating symptoms at bay.
 If you travel frequently or have a demanding job, you'll need to decide if iontophoresis is a realistic solution.

 While iontophoresis is a generally safe procedure, you should avoid iontophoresis if you have one or more of the following conditions:

 - A heart condition or pacemaker

 You should also postpone iontophoresis if you have recent wounds, scars or skin grafts in the area requiring treatment.
 These situations might cause the procedure to be painful and less effective.

-Most health insurance providers in the US consider iontophoresis for hyperhidrosis a medically necessary treatment, so check with your provider to see if they will cover the cost.
+Most health insurance providers in the U.S. consider iontophoresis for hyperhidrosis a medically necessary treatment, so you should check with your provider to see if they will cover the cost.